Daulat Khan (admiral): Naval battle of Khanderi

-In April 1672 Sivaji had initially attempted to fortify the island of Khanderi, work was slow however and in September a combined English and Mughal fleet arrived forcing both Daulat Khan and fellow admiral Mai Nayak to withdraw as they were outnumbered and outgunned by the combined fleet.
+In April 1672, Chhatrapati Shivaji Maharaj had initially attempted to fortify the island of Khanderi, work was slow however and in September a combined English and Mughal fleet arrived forcing both Daulat Khan and fellow admiral Mai Nayak to withdraw as they were outnumbered and outgunned by the combined fleet.

-Seven years later, in 1679, Sivaji sent 300 soldiers and 300 labourers to Khanderi, when the English heard of this they then claimed the island as part of Bombay, the Portuguese in turn claimed it as an old settlement.
+Seven years later, in 1679, Chhatrapati Shivaji Maharaj sent 300 soldiers and 300 labourers to Khanderi, when the English heard of this they then claimed the island as part of Bombay, the Portuguese in turn claimed it as an old settlement.

-Two attempts to turn out the Marathas failed; and even after a naval battle in which the British fleet of eight ships put to flight 50 sail, the English were not able to prevent the Marathas strengthening their forces on Khanderi.
-The Sidi, as Mughal admiral, joined the English with a strong fleet; but the English commander found that the Sidi did not mean to give up the island if he took it, and held aloof.
-The Sidi continued to batter Khanderi and then suddenly fortified Underi.
+Two attempts to turn out the Maratha's failed; and even after a naval battle in which the British fleet of eight ships put to flight 50 sail, the English were not able to prevent the Maratha's strengthening their forces on Khanderi.
+The Siddi, as Mughal admiral, joined the English with a strong fleet; but the English commander found that the Siddi did not mean to give up the island if he took it, and held aloof.
+The Siddi continued to batter Khanderi and then suddenly fortified Underi.